 (left) Entrance to the courtyard of Ulu Cami; (centre) portal of Ulu Cami; (right) fountain near Sekh Abdulkadir Ibni Serif Muhammed Muyhiddin Turbesi

-Minarets: (left to right) Ulu Cami; Narinci and Pazar Camii; Hasan Padisah Camii; mosque at Hazreti Ibrahim Halilullah Dergahi
+Minarets: (left to right) Ulu Cami (also in the image used as background for this page); Narinci and Pazar Camii; Hasan Padisah Camii; mosque at Hazreti Ibrahim Halilullah Dergahi

 The minaret of Ulu Cami was a bell tower which probably dated back to the period (1098-1146) during which time the town was a small Crusader state; the construction of tall bell towers was not customary in Byzantine architecture, whereas it was typical in Western Europe, where the Crusaders came from.
 Its octagonal shape influenced the construction of later minarets, although the most recent ones were designed according to classic Ottoman patterns.